Manta Rays in Hawaii

-Hawaii is the ideal vacation destination for marine life enthusiasts who want to see manta rays first hand.
-Guests can snorkel, scuba dive with the rays or take a tour cruise across the waves where the mantas most frequently swim.
-As it has been described as one of the top ten best experienced a human can have, swimming with manta rays will prove to be an unforgettable adventure.
+Hawaii is the ideal spot for marine life enthusiasts who want to see manta rays first hand.
+Here, one can dive with the rays or take a cruise where mantas most frequently swim.
+Unlike whale-watching excursions, manta ray sightings occur year round.
+So whenever you’re in Hawaii, a dive with manta rays will always be an option.
+Swimming with manta rays can be an unforgettable adventure.
+Some have even described it as one of the top ten best experiences a human can have.

 Visitors will have ample opportunities to dive with manta rays off the Big Island’s Kona coast.
 You can sail on a sunset cruise and learn about manta rays before going on a night dive.
 Experienced certified scuba divers can venture deep below the waves with the mantas.
 While others can snorkeling above these mysterious sea creatures.
 With the aid underwater lights, you’ll see mantas serenely swimming by, feeding on the zooplankton.
 This may be one of the best places to see manta rays in Hawaii.
 Also, resorts like the Sheraton Kona Resort & Spa at Keauhou Bay and Mauna Kea Beach Hotel offer night viewing locations for manta rays.